-During FY06 MDC's principal sole source of revenue was tax increment financing.
-This means the corporation gets the tax on the difference between the base year - the year the urban renewal agency is established - and each subsequent year.
-The market value in the renewal district increased resulting in an almost doubling of property tax revenue from fiscal year 2005 to fiscal year 2006.
-As a result MDC's net assets increased from \$182,142 to \$366,615.
-MDC does not have any capital assets.
+During FY07 MDC's principal sole source of revenue was tax increment financing.
+This means MDC gets the tax on the difference between the base year - the year the urban renewal agency is established - and each subsequent year.
+The market value in the renewal district increased resulting in an almost doubling of property tax revenue from fiscal year 2006 to fiscal year 2007.
+As a result MDC's net assets increased from \$366,615 to \$976,514.